-Compared to the vast amount that students spend on getting their degree these days, our internships provide excellent value for money.
+Compared to the vast amount that students spend on getting their degree these days, our paid internships provide excellent value for money.
 Thus, employers generally rank work experience as the most valuable aspect of a successful candidates profile.

 Consequently, by not having work experience in your chosen field, you are missing out on numerous potential job offers.
 In addition, 60% of our interns go on to get jobs with the company they intern with.